ai-prophet/example-api/README.md

 ## Note

 - This is a mock API for testing purposes only
-- It doesn't actually perform any AI inference
-- All responses are pre-generated mock data
+- It doesn't actually perform any AI inference, all responses are pre-generated mock data
 - The API key validation is bypassed